Septiandwitomo39/Waste-ImageClassification-EfficientNetB1/README.md

 pip install -r requirements.txt

 ---
+## Dataset

+The dataset used in this project is included in `dataset_trial.zip` for educational and reproducibility purposes.

+The dataset contains 15 waste categories and was used for training, validation, and testing.

+> The dataset is provided for educational purposes as part of this project.

+---
 ## Usage
 ### a.
 Run Model Evaluation
 Evaluate the trained model on the validation or test dataset.